-IBM FlashSystem offers Real time Compression (RtC) and Data Reduction Pools (DRP) as features to enable data compression, either on VDisk or on Pool level.
-Because the data of the HANA database are "just" integers, the expected compression ratio is slightly small.
-Using VDisk or Storage Pool based compression is not recommended for production workloads.
+Real time Compression (RtC) and Data Reduction Pools (DRP) are both features to enable data compression on VDisk / Volume level.
+Because the data of the HANA database are "just" integers, these data cannot be compressed much.
+Compression should not be used.